849 Logo (5k)

 For the first time hikers, schedule extra time at the trail head to get their packs adjusted.

 For trips in dry years or later in the season (mid June and later), check with the ranger a few days before the trip to be sure water will be available.
-We have had trips canceled for lack of water or saved by the ingenious scout who had a watermelon in his pack - true story!
-You can check various web sites for recent adhoc water reports - the ranger data may be different.
+We have had trips canceled for lack of water or saved by the ingenious Scout who had a watermelon in his pack - true story!
+You can check various websites for recent adhoc water reports - the ranger data may be different.

 For the early spring trips (through June) snow is often on the trail and in the camp area.
 Check with the ranger a few days before the trip to be sure the trail is passable.
 Scouts may want to bring gaiters if much snow is expected.
 Climbing peaks with snow is hazardous and should normally be avoided.

-Training Hike Any location, five or more miles round trip.
+Any location, five or more miles round trip. |

-National Forest Campsite and at least half of the scheduled hours hiked must be in a National Forest, seven or more backpack hours.
+Campsite and at least half of the scheduled hours hiked must be in a National Forest, seven or more backpack hours.
+Award recipient to have previously earned two Training Hike awards. |

-California State Park Campsite and at least half of the scheduled hours hiked must be in a California State Park or Forest, seven or more backpack hours.
+Campsite and at least half of the scheduled hours hiked must be in a California State Park or Forest, seven or more backpack hours.
+Award recipient to have previously earned two Training Hike awards. |

 Topo Maps

 Copies of the appropriate section of the topo map are generally provided to all participants.
 The troop has a box of topo maps for our normal hiking areas.
 Pick up a few maps before the trip and return them afterwards.
 Additional maps can be purchased at http://store.usgs.gov/.
-Our maps tend to disappear into the scout's packs or get worn rapidly on rainy trips.
+Our maps tend to disappear into the Scout's packs or get worn rapidly on rainy trips.
 Full size, color topos are useful for map work.

-All California topo maps are also available on-line in electronic form from the California Spatial Information Library (CaSIL).
-Although not very useful on the hike, they can be used for planning purposes.
 The troop has CDs with all of the topo maps for our local hiking areas.
 One CD covers the Angeles National Forest.
 The other CD covers the San Bernardino National Forest.

 Contents of this page entered by Tom Thorpe.
-Made on Macintosh.

-©2008 Boy Scout Troop 849, Manhattan Beach, CA. http://www.troop849.org/
+©2018 Boy Scout Troop 849, Manhattan Beach, CA. http://troop849.org/